History-Aware Transformation of ReID Features for Multiple Object Tracking: Experiments

-\textbf{History Length $T$.} As stated in \cref{sec:temporal-shifted}, we maintain a queue of length $T$ for each trajectory to store the samples used by Fisher Linear Discriminant (FLD).
-As the results in \cref{tab:history-length}, although using a too-short temporal length $T$ decreases the credibility of the reference samples, it still provides a notable enhancement compared to the baseline tracker without FLD ($54.3~\textit{vs.}~51.1$ HOTA).
-In contrast, an excessively long history queue would make the sample distribution obsolete and lead to negative consequences.
+\textbf{History Length $T$.} As stated at the end of \cref{sec:method-transformation}, we only consider ReID features from the $T$ most recent frames.
+Although using a too-short temporal length $T$ decreases the credibility of the reference samples, it still provides a notable enhancement compared to the baseline tracker ($54.3~\textit{vs.}~51.1$ HOTA), as shown in \cref{tab:temporal-length}.
+Conversely, an excessively large $T$ incorporates outdated features, making the distribution less representative and degrading performance.

-\textbf{Temporal-Shifted Trajectory Centroid.} As discussed in \cref{sec:temporal-shifted} and shown in \cref{tab:history-length}, the importance of samples varies over time in the online tracking process.
-We propose applying \cref{eq:weighted-mean} to shift trajectory centroids, prioritizing recent samples, aiming to discover a projection matrix that aligns more effectively with the current frame.
-In \cref{tab:decay-ratio}, we examine different $\lambda_0$ to regulate the extent of temporal shifting.
-Experimental results demonstrate that using temporal-shifted trajectory centroid can significantly enhance tracking performance.
-However, it is important to note that excessively small values of $\lambda_0$ may lead to an overreliance on recent samples, resulting in a decline in robustness.
+\textbf{Temporally-Weighted Trajectory Centroid.} Following our discussion in \cref{sec:method-temporal} about the varying temporal importance of features, we introduce the coefficient $\lambda_0$ to weight them accordingly. \cref{tab:temporal-weight} demonstrates that using the temporal-weighted trajectory centroid can significantly enhance tracking performance.
+However, it is essential to note that excessively small values of $\lambda_0$ may lead to an overreliance on recent samples, resulting in a decline in robustness.

 \textbf{Knowledge Integration.} In \cref{tab:alpha}, we investigate various fusion coefficients $\alpha$ to balance robustness and specialization.
-These results indicate that this is a trade-off art, prompting us to choose $0.9$ as our default setting.
-In addition, this supports the concept outlined in \cref{sec:knowledge-integration}, valuing the complementarity of those two spaces can boost the reliability of ReID features.
+These results indicate that this involves a trade-off, prompting us to choose $0.9$ as our default setting.
+In addition, this supports the concept outlined in \cref{sec:method-integration}, valuing the complementarity of those two spaces can boost the reliability of ReID features.